 She was very sad and disempowered for some time before her death.
 Her death followed by more rifts in our family, which we could never address.
 I feel sad that people who were once close to each other are totally disconnected, seemingly beyond repair.
 I have a mourning for this loss of connection in my family and my work with NVC is also about understanding the loss and learn from it so I dont make the same mistakes in my future and also support others in addressing their conflicts in more effective and humane ways.

 Being part of the Film Institute Strikes, while also being the president of the Students Association.
-We stalled the government's attempt to privatise the Institute.
+We stalled the government's attempt to privatize the Institute.
 I learnt that we can make things change if we can have a voice.
-I also regret that at moments I was using aggressive ways of community building for making the strike a success, and in that not being able to listen, hold diversity and collaborate.
-I also celebrate that I was able to as a representative bring a process of building the whole syllabus of the Institute collaboratively by creating a review committee of experts, teachers and students which was finally implemented and is still being used.
+I also regret that at moments I was using aggressive ways of community building to make the strike a success, and in that not being able to listen, hold diversity and collaborate.
+I also celebrate that I was able to, as a representative, bring the process of building the whole syllabus of the Institute collaboratively by creating a review committee of experts, teachers and students, which was finally implemented and is still being used.

-My asthma, which I developed while I was working in films and going through a challenging divorce.
-I was told to see inhalers as an only and permanent option, I met people like Vinita Mansata and Vijaya Venkat who gave me a new direction towards self healing and wellness.
-I have learnt to trust the body and give it living foods, rest, sunlight, etc that it needs.
-When there is an imbalance in the body or some 'dis-ease' I need to to go and see the conditions that are leading to the imbalanced state and not try to supress the system.
-I apply the same principles in my communication where I see all kinds of feelings as a feedback system that leads me to my needs which could be met or unmet in any given moment.
+My asthma, which I developed while I was working on films and going through a challenging divorce.
+I was told to see inhalers as the only and permanent option.
+I met people like Vinita Mansata and Vijaya Venkat, who gave me a new direction towards self-healing and wellness.
+I have learnt to trust the body and give it living foods, rest, sunlight, etc. that it needs.
+When there is an imbalance in the body or some 'dis-ease', I need to go and see the conditions that are leading to the imbalanced state and not try to suppress the system.
+I apply the same principles in my communication, where I see all kinds of feelings as a feedback system that leads me to my needs which could be met or unmet at any given moment.

-Connecting to Nonviolent Communication(NVC), I happened to be in an NVC gathering where I met both the trainers and people who wanted to bring it into their lives.
+Connecting to Nonviolent Communication(NVC), I happened to be at an NVC gathering where I met both the trainers and people who wanted to bring it into their lives.
 The time there gave me hope for a world where we can connect with each other in the spirit of joyful giving and receiving.
 It allows me to share my honesty while trying to see where the other person is coming from.
-It allows me to engage with people around me even when they are doing that our difficult to hear and see, because I see their expression as an out come of their unmet needs instead of it being an attack on me.
-It makes me feel more safe at times even in difficult conversations.
+It allows me to engage with people around me even when they are doing that.
+It's difficult to hear and see, because I see their expressions as an outcome of their unmet needs instead of it being an attack on me.
+It makes me feel more safe at times, even in difficult conversations.

 As I grew up and came across some vegan friends.
-I was in a gathering and met Yorit and Aviram in a gathering, just when they had started Sadhana forest in Auroville.
+I was at a gathering and met Yorit and Aviram at the gathering, just when they had started in Sadhana forest in Auroville.
 I was making some tea and offered it to them.
-They said that they don't want to take something from anyone who has been chained 24 hours for them.
+They said that they didn't want to take anything from anyone who had been chained for 24 hours.

-My first reaction was, what is wrong with these people, why are they making such a big drama about it.
-However, time passed by and their statement stayed with me.
-Over time as I read about the food systems, climate change, veganism I got inspired to stop having any animal products and gradually stopped having meat and all dairy.
-I wanted to try to integrate nonviolence as much as I can, in my part of life, not just in my communication but the small actions that I take that denies other’s of their needs.
+My first reaction was, what is wrong with these people?
+Why are they making such a big drama about it?
+However, time passed by, and their statement stayed with me.
+Over time, as I read about the food systems, climate change, veganism, I got inspired to stop having any animal products and gradually stopped having meat and all dairy.
+I wanted to try to integrate nonviolence as much as I can in my part of life, not just in my communication but the small actions that I take that deny others of their needs

-Similarly, when I was travelling once in Assam from Guwahati to Tinsukia by bus for about 9 hours of the bus journey I was just seeing tea estates around the highway.
-I had also read about how indentured labour had been brought from other states like Andhra and Orisaa to come and work in the Tea Estates set up by the British.
-Also seeing how tea growing is a monoculture and makes the whole ecosystem vulnerable and deplete the soil.
-I could no longer find a reason to have tea, more so as it also had caffeine which in itself is not good for our body.
-This prompted me to eliminate tea from my diet.
+Similarly, when I was traveling once in Assam from Guwahati to Tinsukia by bus for about 9 hours of the bus journey, I was just watching tea estates around the highway.
+I had also read about how indentured labor had been brought from other states like Andhra and Orisaka to come and work in the Tea Estates set up by the British.
+Also, seeing how tea grows is a monoculture makes the whole ecosystem vulnerable and deplets the soil.
+I could no longer find a reason to have tea, more so as it also had caffeine, which in itself is not good for our body.
+This prompted me to eliminate tea from my diet.t.

-When I was travelling in Kenya, I saw coffee plantations and found the story was the same as it was for a team in India.
-Besides the caffeine angel was here too and so was the idea of indentured labour.
-I also realised that the present day problems in Africa were also connected to colonialism and saw the connection of coffee too with it.
-I somehow got disenchanted from coffee and left that too.
+When I was traveling in Kenya, I saw coffee plantations and found the story was the same as it was for a team in India.
+Besides, the caffeine angel was here too and so was the idea of indentured labor.
+I also realized that the present-day problems in Africa were also connected to colonialism and saw the connection of coffee too with it too.
+I somehow got disenchanted with coffee and left that too.

-Besides my journey with healthy food and my interaction with The Health Awareness Center(THAC), made me connect with food in even more conscious ways and see what the food meant for humans and I resonated with what I learnt from them.
+Besides, my journey with healthy food and my interaction with The Health Awareness Center(THAC) made me connect with food in even more conscious ways and see what food meant for humans and I resonated with what I learnt from them.

 Masanobu Fukuoka